Raise your voice.

-U.S. Director of Church Mobilization for World Relief
+VP of Policy and Advocacy for World Relief

 Matthew Soerens is the US Director of Church Mobilization for World Relief, where he helps evangelical churches to understand the realities of refugees and immigration and to respond in ways guided by biblical values.
 He also serves as the National Coordinator for the Evangelical Immigration Table, a coalition that advocates for immigration reforms consistent with biblical values.